wolfSSL/documentation/wolfProvider/src/chapter03.md

 provider.conf              (Example OpenSSL config file using wolfProvider) include/
-    wolfprovider/          (wolfProvider header files) openssl_patches/
-    1.0.2h/tests/        (patches for OpenSSL 1.0.2h test apps) 1.1.1b/tests/        (patches for OpenSSL 1.1.1b test apps) scripts/                      (wolfProvider test scripts) src/                            (wolfProvider source files) test/                           (wolfProvider test files) user_settings.h         (EXAMPLE user_settings.h)
+    wolfprovider/          (wolfProvider header files) scripts/                      (wolfProvider test scripts) src/                            (wolfProvider source files) test/                           (wolfProvider test files) user_settings.h         (EXAMPLE user_settings.h)
 ```
-## OpenSSL Version Caveats

-Depending on the version of OpenSSL being used with wolfProvider, there are several algorithms support caveats, including:

-- SHA-3 support is only available with OpenSSL versions 1.1.1+
-- EC_KEY_METHOD is only available with OpenSSL versions 1.1.1+

 ## Building on *nix

 ### Building OpenSSL

-A pre-installed version of OpenSSL may be used with wolfProvider (barring algorithm caveats above), or OpenSSL can be recompiled for use with wolfProvider.
+A pre-installed version of OpenSSL may be used with wolfProvider, or OpenSSL can be recompiled for use with wolfProvider.
 General instructions for compiling OpenSSL on *nix-like platforms will be similar to the following.
 For complete and comprehensive OpenSSL build instructions, reference the OpenSSL INSTALL file and documentation.
 ```
 git clone https://github.com/openssl/openssl.git
 cd openssl